Skip to content

 • Python: 3.11 or higher

-• Memory: Minimum 4GB RAM (8GB recommended)
+• Memory: 4GB RAM minimum (8GB recommended)

-• Disk Space: At least 2GB free space
+• Disk Space: ~2GB free

 Prerequisites

-Installation Steps
+Steps

 git clone https://github.com/benavlabs/fastapi-boilerplate

-2. Set up environment:
+2. Set up the environment file:

-4. Verify installation:
+4. Verify it's running:

-curl http://localhost:8000/docs
+curl http://localhost:8000/health

 What Gets Installed

-• Web server (FastAPI + Uvicorn) on port 8000
+• App (FastAPI + Uvicorn) on port 8000

-• PostgreSQL database on port 5432 (internal)
+• PostgreSQL on port 5432

-• Redis server on port 6379 (internal)
+• Redis on port 6379

-Method 2: Manual Installation
+Method 2: Manual Installation (Local with uv)

 Prerequisites

-1. Install Python 3.11+:
+1. Python 3.11+:

-# On Ubuntu/Debian
+# Ubuntu/Debian

-sudo apt install python3.11 python3.11-pip
+sudo apt update && sudo apt install python3.11

-# On macOS (with Homebrew)
+# macOS

 brew install python@3.11

-# Download from python.org
+# Windows: download from python.org

-2. Install uv (Python package manager):
+2. uv (fast Python package manager):

 pip install uv

-3. Install PostgreSQL:
+3. PostgreSQL:

-# On Ubuntu/Debian
+# Ubuntu/Debian

 sudo apt install postgresql postgresql-contrib

-# On macOS
+# macOS

 brew install postgresql

-4. Install Redis:
+4. Redis:

-# On Ubuntu/Debian
+# Ubuntu/Debian

 sudo apt install redis-server

-# On macOS
+# macOS

 brew install redis

-Installation Steps
+Steps

 1. Clone the repository: